 Profile: Cenovus Energy Inc (CVE)

-The Oil sands segment includes the development and production of Cenovus's bitumen assets at Foster Creek, Christina Lake and Narrows Lake, as well as projects in the early stages of development, such as Grand Rapids and Telephone Lake.
-Cenovus holds bitumen rights of approximately 1,469,000 gross acres (1,097,000 net acres) within the Athabasca and Cold Lake areas, as well as the exclusive rights to lease an additional 478,000 net acres areas on the Cold Lake Air Weapons Range on its behalf and/or its assignee's behalf.
+The Company's Oil Sands segment includes the development and production of bitumen and natural gas in northeast Alberta.
+Cenovus's bitumen assets include Foster Creek, Christina Lake and Narrows Lake, as well as projects in the early stages of development, such as Grand Rapids and Telephone Lake.
+Cenovus holds bitumen rights of approximately 1.8 million gross acres (over 1.5 million net acres) within the Athabasca and Cold Lake areas, as well as the exclusive rights to lease an additional approximately 478,000 net acres on Cenovus's behalf and/or its assignee's behalf on the Cold Lake Air Weapons Range.

 Refining and Marketing